alttch/bma-info/eva4/hmi/userdata.rst

 Getting user data
 -----------------

-A HMI application can set data for the current logged in user using HTTP API method :ref:`eva4_hmi_http__user_data.get`.
+A HMI application can get data for the current logged in user using HTTP API method :ref:`eva4_hmi_http__user_data.get`.

 Other services can get user data using :doc:`../eapi` method